-The required 34-semester-hour curriculum includes 62 four-hour weekly evening class sessions held at selected locations in Portland, Salem and Eugene, Oregon, and Boise, Idaho.
+The required 34-semester-hour MOL and MHR curricula includes 62 four-hour weekly evening class sessions held at selected locations in Portland, Salem and Eugene, Oregon, and Boise, Idaho.
+The required 36-semester-hour MBIS curriculum includes 68 four-hour weekly evening class sessions at the Portland Center.
 Courses are taught in seminar style.
 Students contribute life and organizational experiences in a cooperative learning environment.
 Simulations, discussions and team projects are used to enhance learning.
-Out-ofclass assignments include reading and writing on selected topics.
+Out-of-class assignments include reading and writing on selected topics.

-Students are required to plan, implement and report on an approved survey research project.
+Students in the MOL and MHR programs are required to plan, implement and report on an approved survey research project.
+Students in the MBIS program are required to assess and report on the development or improvement of an information system within an existing organization.
 The project examines an organizational problem in the student's occupation or environment.
 Results are published and presented at the conclusion of the program.